photoprism/photoprism-docs/docs/getting-started/docker-compose.md

 Of course, you can continue using your favorite tools for processing RAW files, editing metadata, or importing new shots.
 Go to *Library* and click *Start* to update the index after files have been changed, added, or removed.
-This can also be automated using terminal commands and a scheduler.
+This can also be automated using CLI commands and a [scheduler](https://dl.photoprism.org/docker/scheduler/).

 Easy, isn't it?